mattzeunert/babel-workshop/README.md

-# Workshop: ASTs and writing custom Babel plugin
+# Workshop: ASTs and writing custom Babel plugins

 Babel is JavaScript compiler that allows you to write code transformation rules.
 These transformations are based on the [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representation of JavaScript code.

-## Why lean about ASTs?
+## Why learn about ASTs?

 - Improve your background understanding of the JavaScript language
-- Write custom Babel plugins to support new JS features, add logging to your code, ...
+- Write custom Babel plugins
-- Write custom codemods to automatically update your code
 - Write custom ESLint plugins

 ## Setup